implydata/druid-public/docs/content/querying/querying.md

 # Native queries

 <div class="note info">
-Apache Druid (incubating) supports two query languages: [Druid SQL](sql.html) and native queries, which SQL queries are planned into, and which end users can also issue directly.
+Apache Druid (incubating) supports two query languages: <a href="sql.html">Druid SQL</a> and native queries.
+Druid SQL queries are planned into native queries.
 This document describes the native query language.
 </div>

 Native queries in Druid are JSON objects and are typically issued to the Broker or Router processes.
 Queries can be